Pascalio/MirrorFS/README.md

 # MirrorFS
-An implementation of a userland secure Bind filesystem, written in Rust, on top of [rust-fuse]. (https://github.com/zargony/rust-fuse)
+An implementation of a userland secure Bind filesystem, written in Rust, on top of [rust-fuse.] (https://github.com/zargony/rust-fuse)
 It is designed to leverage modern Linux technologies, such as capabilities and FSUID/FSGID, which makes it very Linux specific.
 (But if you come up with a nice patch to some other platform's technologies, it will probably not be rejected.)

 ###Features